Bill Foster (basketball, born 1929)

 William Edwin Foster (August 19, 1929 – January 7, 2016) was the head men's basketball coach at Rutgers University, University of Utah, Duke University, University of South Carolina, and Northwestern University.
 He is best known for guiding Duke to the NCAA championship game in 1978, and that year he was named national Coach of the Year by the National Association of Basketball Coaches.
 Foster was inducted into the Rutgers Basketball Hall of Fame and was the first NCAA coach to guide four teams to 20-win seasons (Rutgers, Utah, Duke, and South Carolina).
 Foster was a graduate of Elizabethtown College.

 Early life

 Foster was born in Ridley Park, Pennsylvania, in 1929 and grew up in Norwood, Pennsylvania, near Philadelphia.
-After serving in the U.S. Air Force, he graduated from Elizabethtown College in Elizabethtown, Pennsylvania, in 1954 with a bachelor of science degree.
+After serving in the U.S. Air Force, he attended Elizabethtown College in Elizabethtown, Pennsylvania, played on the men's basketball team starting in 1948, and graduated in 1954 with a bachelor of science degree in business education.
+In the 1952-1953 season, he served as student coach of the men's junior varsity basketball team.

 Coaching career

 Foster began his coaching career at Philadelphia-area high schools in the 1950s.
 One of his students in a typing class at Abington Senior High School was the daughter of Harry Litwack, the longtime basketball coach at Temple University.
 Foster and Litwack became friends and business partners, and for about 25 years they operated a popular summer basketball camp in Pennsylvania's Pocono Mountains.

 In 1960, Foster was hired as the head coach at Bloomsburg State College (now Bloomsburg University), an NCAA Division II school in eastern Pennsylvania, where he compiled a 45–11 record over three years.